StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 ============================

 ..
 NOTE::
  We offer a free 14-day trial to new Business customers.
-So, you don't need a credit card to start, and you can cancel anytime.
+You don't need a credit card to get started, and you can cancel anytime.
 Setting up Skribble for your company will make you an admin.

 Whether you already have a Skribble account or not, there're 2 ways you can set up Skribble for your company.
 Read on to find out how it works.